pollen-robotics/poulpe_ethercat_controller/README.md

 `ethercat_controller` creates the direct connection to the EtherCAT master deamon (which communicates with the poulpe boards). `poulpe_ethercat_controller` provides the abstraction layer for the poulpe boards around the `ethercat_controller`.
 Finally, `poulpe_ethercat_grpc` creates the `server` that can be accessed by multiple `client` instances.

-Fin out more in our docs: [docs](docs/index.md)
+Fin out more in our docs: [docs](https://pollen-robotics.github.io/poulpe_ethercat_controller/)

 ## Installation

-Se more complete installation guide in the [docs](docs/index.md)
+Se more complete installation guide in the [docs](https://pollen-robotics.github.io/poulpe_ethercat_controller/installation)

 ### Prerequisites

-For using this code, you need to have the following installed: [Ethercat master](https://gitlab.com/etherlab.org/ethercat)
+For using this code, you need to have the following installed: see the [installation guide](https://pollen-robotics.github.io/poulpe_ethercat_controller/installation/installation_ethercat/)

 The you can start the master with:
 ```shell